-- considered high risk using DTF's risk assessment tool, the Project Profile Model (PPM) - considered medium risk using the PPM and has a total estimated investment (TEI) of between \$100 million and \$250 million - considered low risk using the PPM but has a TEI over \$250 million - identified by the government as warranting the rigour applied to high value high risk (HVHR) investments.
+- considered high risk using DTF's risk-based assessment tool, the Project Profile Model (PPM).
+PPM is DTF's risk-based assessment tool used to determine whether a project should be subject to the high value high risk (HVHR) project assurance framework. - considered medium risk using the PPM and have a total estimated investment (TEI) of between \$100 million and \$250 million - considered low risk using the PPM but have a TEI over \$250 million - identified by the government as warranting the rigour applied to HVHR investments.